-If dealing with a post collapse situation be sure to avoid major highways at all costs.
+If dealing with a post-collapse situation be sure to avoid major highways at all costs.
 This goes for high traffic areas as well, they will most likely turn into a crawling halt leaving you stuck in danger.
-Instead, get a paper map of the area and figure out what other routes that can be taken to get to the destination.
+Instead, get a paper map of the area and figure out what other routes can be taken to get to the destination.

 Helpful Hint: You can use Navmii on an Android or iOS device for GPS without being connected to WiFi in case SHTF.